 Summary: General tips

-- Many crane games are not meant to won in one play.
+- Most crane games are not meant to won in one play.
 So you could save some money by buying a set of plays.
 For example, some arcades offer 6 plays for 500 yen, essentially giving you a free play.
 You can also save money by scouring the machines and seeing which prizes other people may have already moved into a favourable position before they gave up.

 - Some games are not worth it; the claw is too weak or the prize is cheap.
 Know when to walk away.
 Also, almost every prize can be found resold on Mercari if you really want it.